-When the television series Third Watch first hit the air waves, I had been working law enforcement for three years.
-I had friends who worked EMS and others who were volunteer firemen.
+When the television series Third Watch first hit the air waves, I had friends who worked in law enforcement and EMS and others who were volunteer firemen.
 In fact, an FDNY engine company was right next door to my place of employment, so we chatted quite often.
 This series was supposed to give us a glimpse into how all three elements – police, firefighters and paramedics – worked together in New York City.
 I simply had to check this show out.

 The very first episode of Third Watch had me sold on the series.
 There were just so many things there that were true to the job.
 I could tell that the creators of this show had done their homework.
 I would later learn that they had used actual firefighters and police as consultants.
-This show had everything that those of us who had worked on the Third Watch (3PM – 11PM or 4PM – 12AM) were used to.
+This show had everything that first responders who worked on the Third Watch (3PM – 11PM or 4PM – 12AM) were used to.
 Anyone who has worked the shift knows that it’s one of the busiest shifts in New York City.
 This is when the shit hits the fan – rush hour accidents, alcohol-induced muscle matches outside bars, out of control fires started by faulty heaters – these are the hours when things are hopping.
-I worked this shift for eight years and I can honestly say that, while there was some down time, for the most part, when the action happened, it was non-stop.
+While there might be some down time, for the most part, when the action happened, it was non-stop.

 Third Watch’s first episode threw viewers right into the mix.
 We were introduced to the police, firefighters and paramedics whose headquarters borders the fictional locale of King and Arthur.
 (There are actual streets in New York City with those names – they just don’t intersect.)
 The episode opened with the men and women of “Camelot” getting down and dirty right at the start of their shift.
 Viewers got to see what it’s like being a rookie paramedic working his first nasty car accident.
 They learned what it’s like for a rookie cop on his first day of patrol.
 They saw what it’s like for firemen running into full-blown fires, never knowing if this fire might be their last.
 They learned about the danger involved for any first responder – not just cops – when there is a weapon involved.